bnchdan/IpInSubnet/Readme.md

-# IPInSubnet - Fast Binary Tree-Based IP Subnet Matching
+# IPInSubnet - Fast Binary Tree IP Subnet Matching

 ## Overview
 **IPInSubnet** is a Lua library for efficient IPv4 and IPv6 subnet searches using a binary tree.
 It is designed for scenarios involving a large number of subnets, enabling quick lookups to determine whether an IP address belongs to a specific subnet.

 ### Features
 - Supports both **IPv4** and **IPv6** addresses.